Doxuno

 PURPOSE AND BACKGROUND

 The Parties enter into this MOU for the following purpose: To establish a collaborative framework for developing community-based technology education programs that serve underrepresented populations in urban areas..
-This MOU is intended to establish a framework for collaboration and to memorialize the Parties' shared understanding of their respective roles, responsibilities, and expectations.
-The Parties acknowledge that their collaboration is undertaken in good faith with the mutual goal of achieving the objectives set forth herein.
-The Parties intend that the binding or non-binding character of this MOU be determined expressly by the provisions below rather than by implication, consistent with the principle that preliminary writings may or may not constitute an enforceable contract depending on the parties' manifested intent and the definiteness of their terms (see Restatement (Second) of Contracts §§26, 27; Empro Mfg.
+This MOU establishes a framework for collaboration and memorializes the Parties' shared understanding of their respective roles, responsibilities, and expectations, undertaken in good faith.
+The binding or non-binding character of this MOU is determined expressly by the "Binding Effect" provision below rather than by implication, consistent with the principle that a preliminary writing may or may not constitute an enforceable contract depending on the parties' manifested intent and the definiteness of their terms (Restatement (Second) of Contracts §§26, 27; Empro Mfg.
 Co. v.
 Ball-Co Mfg., Inc., 870 F.2d 423 (7th Cir.
-1989); Texaco, Inc. v.
-Pennzoil, Co., 729 S.W.2d 768 (Tex.
-App.
-1987)).
-Nothing in this MOU shall be construed to create a joint venture, partnership, agency relationship, or employment relationship between the Parties.
-Each Party shall remain an independent entity and shall be solely responsible for its own operations, personnel, and obligations, except as expressly provided herein.
+1989)).

 2.